0x42697262/obsidian_files/Notes/020 Studies/Think.md

 Negative Rights allows people to exercise their freedom of speech without getting disturbed by outside influence like the government or individuals.
 This makes people "free" to present their speech however people are not free from the consequences of their speech.
 Postive Rights to freedom of speech implies that 3rd parties like government should be involved to ensure that the public are provided with all the speech.
 This means that freedom of speech also involves democracy.

+---

+After this lesson, I was intrigued since it tackled about the freedom of speech especially when cencorship is quite strong for certain countries.

 # Week 3
+I expected a bit more of what happened last week so I considered this learning log as a bit uninteresting as I do not like concepts as much when it comes to computing.
 ### 1. What are two of Kant’s important ideas about ethics?
 Describe.
 Kant's two important ideas are the Principle of Universality and Principle of Humanity.
 In Principle of Universality, if a proposed action is adopted by everyone, then it can be considered as a universal act.
 It is a basis for morality principle.
 It has been criticized that this principle is too strict.
 As for the Principle of Humanity, humans have inherent values then by treating them as tools rather than an end, the person woud be reduced to the level of an animal according to Kant.
 Also known as "formula of the end".